 In 1794, Robespierre was arrested and beheaded on a guillotine, a common punishment during the French Revolution.
 This act, in effect, ended the reign of terror in France; shortly thereafter, Napoleon Bonaparte (1769-1821) was released from prison and chosen to lead troops against the mobs who threatened the National Convention i.e. the middle-class French government.
 In 1795, Napoleon turned his cannons on the rioting mobs and some 200-300 besieging revolutionaries were killed and twice as many wounded while the rest retreated in panic.
 Napoleon’s ruthless, though effective, action made him an instant hero.
 In the words of Thomas Carlyle, “the National Convention was saved by a whiff of grapeshot”.
 More accurately, the revolution was saved by Napoleon’s decisive and ruthless actions during the crisis.

-During this period of political unrest, a number of Montréal Whiffers did in fact leave Québec, but for economic not health reasons.
+During this period of political unrest, a number of Montréal Whiffers did in fact leave Québec, but for economic, not health reasons.
 These expatriates from Québec missed the camaraderie of the Whiff and formed new chapters in Toronto, Ottawa, Vancouver, and Pittsburgh.
-The following cast was instrumental in founding the Whiff of Grape in Toronto, in 1967: Mike Barber, Eric Barton, Dave Burrows, Jamie Gairdner, Jim McCartney, Warren Moysey, Charlie Pielsticker, Chris Scott, Gary Strickler, Howie Taylor and Steve Wilgar.
+The following cast was instrumental in founding the Toronto Whiff of Grape, in 1967: Mike Barber, Eric Barton, Dave Burrows, Jamie Gairdner, Jim McCartney, Warren Moysey, Charlie Pielsticker, Chris Scott, Gary Strickler, Howie Taylor and Steve Wilgar.
 Each of them invited three others to join them and The Toronto Whiff was off and running.
-Howie Taylor introduced the first speaker: Robert Nixon then Leader of the Opposition and Leader of the Liberal Party in Ontario .
+Howie Taylor introduced the first speaker: Robert Nixon, then Leader of the Opposition and Leader of the Liberal Party in Ontario .